dbybanez/100-days-of-code/r1-log.md

 ### R1D20
 Still working on the Run Test function.
 Can't figure out how to pass a data from one component to another after after receiving a data from another component. https://github.com/dbybanez/dbs-webapp

+### R1D21
+Learning Vuex.
+Forums, Google search results, Reddit, and Stack Overflow suggest that I should use Vuex for this problem. https://github.com/dbybanez/dbs-webapp